-Vice President – Brenda Wright
+Acting President – Brenda Wright

 Born in the UK, Brenda comes from a background in business education, having taught business skills to University students and Business Managers in ESADE, Barcelona, for over 30 years.
 She has worked in Germany, Brussels, Kazakhstan, and Spain.
 A member of the International Women’s club since the mid-eighties, Brenda organized local and international cultural events, gave courses on Antique collecting and Applied Arts, Cultural Integration, and twice served as President.
 Speaking both Spanish and Catalan, with two children and five grandchildren, she has helped many members with relocation challenges and has coordinated fund raising for the club, particularly for women and children at risk.
 She enjoys the long term friendships she has made through the IWC, welcoming new members to the club and the city, helping them to settle and make friends here.

 Treasurer – Maureen Callahan